Manith-2001/react-native-avroutepickerview/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/AvroutepickerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-avroutepicker`.
+To edit the Objective-C files, open `example/ios/AvroutepickerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-avroutepickerview`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeavroutepicker` under `Android`.